- Our Faculty

 Jim Nogalski joined the faculty of the Religion Department at Baylor in the fall of 2007 after teaching at institutions in South Carolina, Kentucky, Illinois, and North Carolina.
 Nogalski is best known for his ongoing work in prophetic literature of the Hebrew Bible, and especially in the Book of the Twelve (Hosea through Malachi).
 Nogalski grew up in Missouri, Oklahoma, and Kentucky.
 After graduating Samford University he completed a Master of Divinity degree at the Southern Baptist Theological Seminary in Louisville, Kentucky before traveling to Zurich, Switzerland where he completed a Master of Theology in Old Testament at the Baptist Theological Seminary in Rüschlikon (a suburb of Zurich), and his doctoral degree at the University of Zurich.
 His recent commentary on the Book of the Twelve was published in two volumes by Smyth and Helwys.
-Nogalski's wife, Melanie, is Coordinator of the Baylor Interdisciplinary Core (BIC) program, and he has two daughters: Megan is a financial analyst outside Philadelphia, and Toni is a recent graduate of Baylor.
+Nogalski's wife, Melanie, is Assistant Director of the Baylor Interdisciplinary Core (BIC) Programs and Admission.
+He has two daughters: Megan is a financial analyst in Austin, and Toni works in OALA (the Office of Acess and Learning - Academic Affairs) at Baylor.

 His primary area of research is the Book of the Twelve (Minor Prophets), but he has also published articles on aspects of Psalms and translated books on methodology, form criticism, prophetic theology, and the editing of the Pentateuch.